leomet07/subway-heat/README.md

 # Subway Heat Project Demo

-Why use Svelte-Kit for this static website?
-Flexibility — maybe it won't be a static website in the future...

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: